ptsteadman/notebook/essays/gray-man-style.md

 survivalists go gray, they're not really being hypocrites: they proudly invented the concept.

-And when grayness becomes unconscious part of the identity of left-leaning people, it's even sadder.
+When grayness becomes an unconscious part of the identity of left-leaning people, it's even sadder.
 I think it's the result of a split brain problem that barely rises to the level of hypocrisy.
-Confronting the gray man concept is an opportunity to "de-gray" and reintegrate.
-People must openly discuss the futures they are actively preparing for, even if those futures do not align with their politics.
+Confronting the gray man concept is an opportunity for people to "de-gray" and reintegrate.
+We must openly discuss the futures we are actively preparing for, even if those futures do not align with our politics.

 ---